-6.8 Case-Study as Research Strategy
+8.0 Case-Study as Research Strategy

 'Case-study' is a generic term for the investigation of an individual, group or phenomenon while the techniques used in the investigation may be varied and may include both quantitative and qualitative approaches.
 This is intensive analysis and descriptions of a single unit or system bounded by space and time.
-Topics often examined in case study include individuals, events or groups.
 Case-study researcher holds this to understand a case, to explain why things happen as they do, and to generalize or predict from a single example.
 It requires an in-depth investigation of the inter-dependencies of parts and of the patterns that emerge.
-Through case study, researcher hopes to gain indepth understanding of situations and meaning for those involved.
+Through case study, researcher hopes to gain in-depth understanding of situations and meaning for those involved.

 Keeping research questions of

-- How did social skilled behaviors evolve during problem-based learning? - How did sharing of knowledge occur to create learning environment? - How did pre-service teachers use the constructivist components like sharing, socialization during PBL strategy?
+- ➤ How did social skilled behaviors evolve during problem-based learning? - ➤ How did sharing of knowledge occur to create learning environment? - ➤ How did pre-service teachers use the constructivist components like sharing, socialization during PBL strategy?

-In mind, qualitative case-study can look at all of these aspects.
+in mind, qualitative case-study can look at all of these aspects.
 Multiple data collection procedures were employed to develop insight into the issues of PBL and social skill behavior.
 Crucially, the focus of case-study was on problem-based learning situation with teacher trainees in a pre-service teacher education institution which was familiar to the researcher.
 The aim was to provide a clear picture about construction of social skill behaviors.
 In these way interactions, inter-personal relationships and other factors were studied in a unique educational setting.